dnsvee/dnsvee.github.io/README.md

-# My GitPage
+# My GitPage at dnsvee.github.io

-Contains algorithms in JavaScript and links to LeetCode & HackerRank
+What it contains:

-* Selection sort, Insertion sort, Merge sort, Quick sort, Heap sort
+* A page implementing Selection sort, Insertion sort, Merge sort, Quick sort, Heap sort
-* Maze generation using methods based on Kruskals, Recursive backtracking and recursive division
+* A page implementing a maze generation algorithm using methods based on Kruskals minimal spanning tree, recursive backtracking and recursive division
-* The zebra puzzle from RosettaCode
-* A* search algorithm
+* A page implementing A* search algorithm
-* A demonstration of the Gale-Shapely algorithm
-* Edit distance, Knapsack, Longest Common subsequence dynamic programming problems
+* A page implementing dynamic programming algorithms like Edit distance, Knapsack, Longest Common subsequence dynamic programming problems
 * My CV
-* Links to LeetCode solution
+* Links to and summarizing of LeetCode solutions
-* Links to HackerRank solution
+* Links to and summarizing of CodeWars solutions